chimericdream/worldofpannotia.com/src/_base_classes/soulknife.md

       - name: "Shape Mind Blade"
         type: "Su"
         desc: |
           At 5th level, a soulknife gains the ability to change the form of his mind blade.
-As a full-round action, he can change his mind blade to replicate a longsword (damage 1d8 for a Medium weapon wielded as a one-handed weapon) or a bastard sword (damage 1d10 for a Medium weapon, but he must wield it as a two-handed weapon unless he knows the Exotic Weapon Proficiency (bastard sword) feat).
+As a full-round action, he can change his mind blade to replicate a longsword (damage {% die_roll 1 8 0 %} for a Medium weapon wielded as a one-handed weapon) or a bastard sword (damage {% die_roll 1 10 0 %} for a Medium weapon, but he must wield it as a two-handed weapon unless he knows the Exotic Weapon Proficiency (bastard sword) feat).
 If a soulknife shapes his mind blade into the form of a bastard sword and wields it two-handed, he adds 1 &#189; times his Strength bonus to his damage rolls, just like when using any other two-handed weapon.

           Alternatively, a soulknife can split his mind blade into two identical short swords, suitable for fighting with a weapon in each hand.
 (The normal penalties for fighting with two weapons apply.)
 However, both mind blades have an enhancement bonus 1 lower than the soulknife would otherwise create with a single mind blade.
       - name: "Mind Blade Enhancement"